Aftershocks (Agents of S.H.I.E.L.D.): Plot

 In 1983, a young man named Gordon goes through a transformation, losing his eyes and gaining the ability to teleport.
 He is scared of what has happened to him, but is comforted by Jiaying, a young-appearing woman who herself is special, having not aged in decades.
 Jiaying has guided many young people through their own transformations, knowing that without guidance, they would be lost.
 This is a situation that her daughter, S.H.I.E.L.D. agent Skye, is now unknowingly in, having gained earthquake abilities in an alien city while her friend, Agent Antoine Triplett, died.
 In quarantine due to the potential effects of the city on her, Skye feels responsible for everything bad that has happened.
 Director Phil Coulson, however, blames Hydra for their misfortune, and devises a plan to get revenge against the rival organization.

 Hydra themselves feel like they have been heavily defeated since Coulson killed their North American commander, Daniel Whitehall.
-In a meeting with several high level Hydra operatives, Dr. List, a representative of Hydra's leader Baron von Strucker, explains that whoever can take out S.H.I.E.L.D. for good will get Whitehall's position, setting up a power struggle between the other members.
+In a meeting with several high level Hydra operatives, Dr. List, a representative of Hydra's leader Wolfgang von Strucker, explains that whoever can take out S.H.I.E.L.D. for good will get Whitehall's position, setting up a power struggle between the other members.
 In the alien city, Jemma Simmons is preparing to flood it to prevent anyone else entering it, but not before Raina, who was changed in the temple like Skye, crawls out of the rubble left by an earthquake and kills several agents.
 Raina's appearance is now monstrous – she is covered in thorns and spikes.
 Escaping the tunnels, Raina tracks down Skye's father, Cal, and demands he fix her.
 He reminds her that she got what she wanted, and tells her that if she can not live with who she has become, then she should not.